netzkontrast/context-engineering-kit/plugins/docs/commands/update-docs.md

 ### Quality Review
 - [ ] All examples tested and working
 - [ ] Links verified
+- [ ] Index documents link to new content
 - [ ] Follows project conventions

 ### Next Steps